|

 our receipt of written or appropriate electronic instructions from

-you or your authorized agent to take such action; b. our receipt of an order from a court or arbitral tribunal, in
+b. our receipt of an order from a court or arbitral tribunal, in

-each case of competent jurisdiction, requiring such action; and/or c. our receipt of a decision of an
+each case of competent jurisdiction, requiring such action; and/or

 Administrative Panel requiring such action in any administrative